 The Manage Custom Tables page allows you to select which processes and queue tables you would like to add to the Insights Cube.
 In previous releases, any process with custom fields in the logs, or any queue with data stored in Specific Data, Output, or Analytics, had a table created in the cube by default.
 As Insights cubes can support a maximum of 75 custom tables, this limit was reached quickly if many processes and queues contained custom data.
-Through this feature, you will be able to select a maximum of 75 combined processes and queues to add to the "whitelist".
+Through this feature, you will be able to select a maximum of 75 combined processes and queues to add to the allowlist.

 These processes and queues are not required to have custom fields at the time of enablement.
-You may add the respective table to the whitelist, and they will be added in the cube as soon as custom data is detected.
+You may add the respective table to the allowlist, and they will be added in the cube as soon as custom data is detected.

 The tool will not allow the selection of more than 75 total tables.
 After 75, the Submit button becomes unavailable, and the table count added to the allowlist should appear in red.

 This page also displays the count of groups for the tenant.
 The allowlist is intended to reduce the need for grouping, as it has mostly been used as a way to limit the number of custom tables.
 If a process or queue is part of a currently enabled group, there will be a checkmark in the grouped column.

 If a table shows as both grouped and added to the allowlist, this means the table was not cleaned up after grouping.
 This will add the table twice to the table count, as well as impact performance, so it is recommended to clean up grouped tables in this scenario.